7 Best Beaches in Sintra, Portugal

 Even though this is the easiest trail to the beach, it is very steep with a rope to hold onto.
 Wearing sturdy shoes is a must!

-Public transport options are alternatively available.
 Take bus 403 from Cascais or Sintra to Cabo da Roca (40 minutes).
 From Lisbon, take the train to Cascais (40 minutes), followed by bus 403.

 There is nowhere to buy water or food at the beach, so make sure to pack your own picnic!

-As a safety note, rocks occasionally fall so sitting directly under the cliffs is not advised.
+As a safety note, rocks occasionally fall, so sitting directly under the cliffs is not advised.
 Get off the beaten path at Praia Da Ursa!

 Contributed by Sonia of Carey On Travels